Thursday 6th September 2.30 pm and 7.30 pm SOLD OUT Markenfield Hall, nr Ripon

 ‘unique and endlessly captivating performances had our audience clamouring for more’ Cambridge Summer Music Festival

-ZRI musicians are internationally renowned for their consummate virtuosity, immense vitality and sense of fun.
-Featuring Matthew Sharp, extraordinary cellist and virile baritone (he'll burst into song whilst playing!) they transport the concert-goer to the heart of the Red Hedgehog (Zum Roten Igel) Vienna, where listening, dancing and beer-drinking go hand-in-hand.
-So dance, sing, and party!
+ZRI gave a sensational performance in the festival last year, so we immediately invited them back!
+They are internationally renowned for their consummate virtuosity, immense vitality and sense of fun.
+Featuring Matthew Sharp, extraordinary cellist and virile baritone (he'll burst into song whilst playing!) they transport the concert-goer to the heart of the Red Hedgehog (Zum Roten Igel) Tavern, a 19thC hub of Viennese socialising, music and beer drinking where composers caroused into the night.

 Pre-concert and Interval drinks on sale Early menu at The Oak Tree Inn from 5.30 T: 01423 789189